bmc/brizzled/id/105/index.md

 # Liquid and Django

-The article entitled [*Writing Blogging Software for Google App Engine*][77] contains [App Engine template markup][] that confuses The [Liquid][] template engine Jekyll uses.
-The occurrence of a block of code like this:
+The article entitled [*Writing Blogging Software for Google App Engine*][77] contains [App Engine template markup][] that confuses the [Liquid][] template engine Jekyll uses.
+The occurrence of a block of markup like this:

     {\% block main \%}
     {\% endblock \%}